teaching-on-testbeds/cloud-chi/snippets/provision_gui.md

 Then you can click "Launch Instance" (the remaining tabs are not required).

-You will see your instance appear in the list of compute instances, initally in the "Spanning" state.
+You will see your instance appear in the list of compute instances, initally in the "Spawning" state.
 Within a few moments, it will go to the "Running" state.

 Click on the &#x25BC; menu to the far right side of the running compute instance, to see the options that are available.
 You will see that you can do things like: